Onaho-Pascal/Bioinformatics-Projects/README.md

 ## K-means Clustering
 This is a popular method often applid in Bioinformatics for the analysis and interpretation of complex biological data.
 It's application is in different areas of bioinformatics and molecular biology, namely:
 * **Gene Expression Analysis**: K-means can be used to analyze gene expression data from microarrays.
 RNA-Seq data can also be clustered to find patterns in gene expression and this can help to identify genes involved in the same biological process or pathways.
 * **Protein Sequence Analysis**: K-means clustering can be applied to metabolomics data to group samples based on their metabolite profiles.
+THis helps in the identification of metabolic signatures associated with different biological conditions or diseases.
+* **Genomics and Phylogenetics** : K-means clustering can be applied to genomic data to identify patterns in genetic variants.
+This helps in understanding the genetic basis of diseases and traits.
+K-means can also cluster sequences of DNA, RNA, or Proteins in the identification of evolutionary relationships.
+By grouping similar sequences, researchers can infer phylogenetic trees and understand evolutionary lineage.
+* **Other applications**: Proteomics, Medical Imaging, Single-cell RNA Sequencing

 ## To be updated!!!! 🥲